-The Project will be owned and operated by Goshen Wind Inc., a subsidiary of NextEra.
-NextEra's parent company is NextEra Energy Resources, LLC, a global leader in wind energy generation with a current operating portfolio of over 85 wind energy projects in North America.
-In Canada, wind energy centres currently owned and operated by NextEra include: Mount Copper and Mount Miller, (both 54 megawatts (MW)) located in Murdochville, Quebec; Pubnico Point, (31 MW) located near Yarmouth, Nova Scotia; and Ghost Pine (82 MW), located in Kneehill County, Alberta.
+The Project will be owned and operated by East Durham Wind, Inc., a subsidiary of NextEra.
+NextEra's parent company is NextEra Energy Resources, LLC, a global leader in wind energy generation with a current operating portfolio of 100 wind energy projects in North America.
+Wind farms currently owned and operated by NextEra Energy Canada include: Mount Copper and Mount Miller, (both 54 megawatts (MW) located in Murdochville, Quebec; Pubnico Point, (31 MW) located near Yarmouth, Nova Scotia; and Ghost Pine (82 MW), located in Kneehill County, Alberta.

-The primary contacts for the Project are as follows:
+The primary contacts for the project are as follows: